How can we help you?

 We need three bits of data to calculate your carbon footprint: transactions, business names and emissions factors (EFs).

-Once we have sorted your spend into categories based on business names, the Carbon Tracker compares those categories against a comprehensive list of business types and their EFs.
+Once we have sorted your spend into categories based on business names, the Carbon Footprint Tracker compares those categories against a comprehensive list of business types and their EFs.

 An EF is the amount of CO2 produced by £1 of spend, for a particular type of business.
 For example, a trip to a supermarket will on average produce 1.01 KG of CO2e per £ spent (less if you're a vegetarian).
 Extensive research has been conducted to calculate EFs that are as accurate as possible.